Censorship in China: Background

 The Chinese government censors the domestic internet community and foreign websites differently.
 For the domestic internet community, the propaganda department governs what type of content should be banned or deleted on the internet, and the system of social media or website conduct self-censorship which automatically filters all sensitive content.
 Censors review the posts on social media, and the users must register by their real name.
 For foreign websites, the "Great Firewall" prevents Chinese citizens from accessing particular websites with sensitive content by blocking the IP address of these websites.
 Meanwhile, some foreign websites are not blocked, but the government extends the loading time for these websites.
 By 2020, an estimated 12 million to 20 million Chinese internet users were using Virtual Private Networks (VPN) to bypass the internet blockade.
 In accordance with "Implementation Rules for Provisional Regulations of the Administration of International Networking of Computer Information in the People's Republic of China" (中华人民共和国计算机信息网络国际联网管理暂行规定), the Chinese government does not support Internet users who use VPN to bypass Internet censorship and visit blocked websites within the Chinese mainland.
 In principle, it is forbidden for Internet users to use a VPN, but if they only do so without selling VPNs or making profits, the government will not investigate.
+In practice, access to VPNs is limited for most mobile internet users as all apps provided in app stores require pre-approval from the Ministry of Industry and Information Technology since 2023.

+According to a 2013 Harvard University study published in the American Political Science Review, censorship in China primarily aims to stifle collective action and social mobilization, rather than solely suppressing criticism of the government or the Communist Party.
+The study found that while criticism of specific policies or leaders is often tolerated, online posts and discussions that suggest potential for collective action, even in the absence of explicit criticism, are frequently censored.
+This approach suggests the government's primary concern is the prevention of organized dissent and social unrest, even if it permits certain forms of individual dissatisfaction.